Tailored minimal reservoir computing: on the bidirectional connection between nonlinearities in the reservoir and in data: Applications

 For the financial data we perform our test on three different stock indices: the MSCI World Index tracking publicly traded large- and mid-cap companies across the developed world; the S\&P 500 Index tracking the 500 largest, publicly traded, U.S. companies; and the STOXX Europe 600 Index covering 600 publicly traded, European companies spanning from small- to large-cap.
 For each index we use the daily closing value starting from 1\textsuperscript{st} March 2005 up to 31\textsuperscript{st} January 2025 for calculating the daily return (percentage change).
 This results in roughly $5\,000$ data points for each index.
-For each index we use the same parametrization for the minimal RCs consisting of a block size of $b = 5$, a spectral radius of $\rho^* = 0.99$, and a regularization parameter of $\beta=10^{-6}$, and we use the first $500$ steps as synchronization steps.
+We use the daily returns, since there is evidence that they are (weakly) stationary\cite{Cont2001} making it appropriate for our setup.
+For each index we use the same parameterization for the minimal RCs consisting of a block size of $b = 5$, a spectral radius of $\rho^* = 0.99$, and a regularization parameter of $\beta=10^{-6}$, and we use the first $500$ steps as synchronization steps.

 The results are presented in Tab. \ref{tab:reconstructed-nonlinearities}, where we can see that the test was successful for each index and we are able to determine a minimal nonlinearity for each.
-Here, we want to note that predicting the stock indices was obviously unsuccessful.
-However, it seems the unsuccessful prediction was enough to capture the nonlinearity in the data, as we observe a peak like in Fig. \ref{fig:nonlinear-msci} for every index.
-We find it difficult to put our numbers into context, as similar studies have not been performed yet.
-The observations presented here illustrate the proof-of-concept nature of the method rather than providing conclusive evidence of underlying nonlinearities in financial data.
-Given the well-known stochasticity of financial data\cite{Fama1965}, further in-depth studies are recommended to confirm the reliability of these results.
-Nevertheless, we find it a fascinating result to be able to measure nonlinearity from a real dataset.
+Here, we note that predicting the stock indices was obviously unsuccessful.
+However, it seems that the unsuccessful prediction was enough to capture the nonlinearity in the data, as we observe a peak like in Fig. \ref{fig:nonlinear-msci} for every index.

+We find it difficult to put our findings into context, as comparable studies exploring the smallest nonlinearity in financial data have not yet been conducted.
+Therefore, our results should be viewed as an exploratory proof-of-concept demonstration rather than conclusive evidence for existence of underlying nonlinearities in financial data.
+Given the well-known stochasticity of financial data\cite{Fama1965} any attempt to infer deterministic structure must be approached with caution, as nonlinear effects identified by our method could also be influenced by transient effects (\textit{e.g.}, market reactions to interest rate cuts) or structural breaks (\textit{e.g.}, sudden regime shifts during crises).
+Such events may lead to an overestimation of deterministic structure.
+Nevertheless, we find the observed patterns compelling, and believe they warrant continued investigation into the role of nonlinearity in financial markets.